-1.6.
-If the Health Complaints Commissioner's attempt to conciliate is not successful, they must write to the applicant, the principal officer of the agency or the Minister to whom the request was made, and the Office of the Victorian Information Commissioner and notify them of the result of the conciliation.
+- 1.6.
+If the Health Complaints Commissioner's attempt to conciliate is not successful, they must write to the applicant, the principal officer of the agency or the Minister to whom the request was made, and the Office of the Victorian Information Commissioner and notify them of the result of the conciliation. - 1.7.
+If conciliation is not successful, the Victorian Civil and Administrative Tribunal may review the decision.